onicagroup/rackspace-iot/docs/source/iot_hello_world/iot_hello_world.rst

     2. Next to 'A private key', click **Download**
     3. Click the **Activate** button.
 You should see a popup message indicating successful activation, and the button will switch to read **Deactivate**
     4. Click **Attach a policy**

+*If using Windows, be sure to specify 'all filetypes', not '.txt' in the save as dialog*

 .. image:: ../img/hello-world-cert3.png
     :align: center